 Recovering from a drug or alcohol addiction isn’t easy.
-It can be a lengthy process that involves combating withdrawal symptoms and overcoming the urge to use again, which is why understanding relapse prevention strategies is so important.
+It can be a lengthy process that involves combating withdrawal symptoms and overcoming the urge to use again, which is why understanding drug relapse prevention strategies is so important.
 If you or a loved one is recovering from substance abuse, being aware of healthy coping skills can prevent relapse.

 Drug and alcohol addiction is a chronic medical condition characterized by the inability to control alcohol or drug abuse.
 Statistics show that over 20 million Americans aged 12 and older are affected by substance use disorder, and nearly half of those in recovery are likely to relapse.